How to Transfer Credit Card Balance: A Short Guide

 When trying to figure out how to transfer a credit card balance, you should pay attention to a couple of things.

 Make sure you double-check the cardholder agreement to see what the regular interest will be once the introductory period is over.
-In case you don’t manage to pay your balance off in time, you don’t want to be stuck with even worse retroactive interest charges than you had before.
+You’ll also want to know the balance transfer fees and any other account-opening costs.

-Speaking of the time, you might want to consult a balance transfer calculator before making any decisions.
+You might also want to consult a balance transfer calculator before making any decisions.
 This simple tool will help you work out how long you’ll need to pay off your debt.

-Once you know this, you can look for credit card options that give you a generous enough introductory period to work your balance off before the interest kicks back in.
+Once you know what balance transfer cards charge, you can look for the best one in terms of available credit limit and APR grace period.
+The right balance transfer card will give you a generous enough promotional interest rate (ideally, zero) to pay off high-interest debt before the full interest kicks back in.

 How to Transfer Your Balance to Another Credit Card?